-- 4. Building Transparency: The following standards apply to all commercial and mixed-use buildings in Oak Grove Park Districts.
-Specific façade transparency requirements are defined in each Building Type in Section 9.4: - a.
+- 4. Building Transparency: The following standards apply to all commercial and mixed-use buildings in Oak Grove Park Districts: - a.
 Façades shall have windows and doors with highly transparent, low reflectivity glass for a percentage of the total area of a façade, measured for each story independently. - b.
-Façade transparency of a ground story façade is measured between two feet (A) and twelve feet (B) above the adjacent Public Realm as shown in Diagram 9.3.C.3 (see Section 9.7 Public Realm). - c.
-Façade transparency requirements are only applicable to front façades facing a street right-of-way line.
+Façade transparency of a ground story façade is measured between two feet (A) and twelve feet (B) above the adjacent Public Realm as shown in Diagram 9.3.C.4 (see Section 9.7 Public Realm). - c.
+Façade transparency requirements are only applicable to façades facing primary and secondary street right-of-way line.